The Interior Decoration of Police Interrogation Rooms

 Indeed the complete lack of visual stimulus has led to lawyers entering special pleas of 'Tedium Insidious' in defence of their clients.
 They accuse the authorities of deliberately imposing appalling décor on people to soften them up.

 Even worse are the buildings where the form and fabric have been allowed to deteriorate to such an extent that they fall into decay and disrepair.
 Time-worn and dilapidated with strips of wallpaper peeling, dirt marks and graffiti all over the walls and also, it is claimed, the faint remnants of dried-up blood stains from long ago.

 But since the introduction of video cameras in police interrogation rooms the occasional face-to-brick encounter is now of the past.
 The technology was widely introduced as far back as the 1980s and 90's in many states.This means that the dirt, grime and bodily fluids could be more than 30 years old.

 Surely time for a complete makeover but with a modern flourish respecting modern sensitivities.
 Even the most well-kept premises suffer from a cold sterility and lack of imagination.

 Dupont LeFrais of the TV Reality Show 'Superior Interiors' couldn't agree more.

-"Oh we could do so much more with these dreadful places.
-They remind me of medieval dungeons some of them do" he explained "All it would take would be some nice pastel shades to brighten things up.
-Maybe even some hanging baskets or a tasteful watercolour here and there to lend some warmth and a more homely feel.
-Certainly some subtle uplighting perhaps.
-But those huge mirrors would have to go.
-Much too big for rooms that size.
-They simply overwhelm the place and ruin the ambience"
+"Oh we could do so much more with these dreadful places" he explained "Some nice pastel shades to brighten things up.
+Hanging baskets or a tasteful watercolour to lend some warmth with some subtle uplighting perhaps.
+But, oh my, those huge mirrors would have to go.
+Much too big.
+They simply overwhelm and ruin the ambience"

 A shift in opinion